thingsdb/go-timod/README.md

 }

 func main() {
 	// Starts the module
 	timod.StartModule("demo", handler)

+	// It is possible to add some cleanup code here
 }
 ```